abagames/folmura/README.md

 Randomly generated visual with randomly generated formula.

 Click/Tap to generate another one.
+Press the 'F' key to see the formulas.

 [![screenshot](docs/screenshots/folmura.gif)](https://abagames.github.io/folmura/index.html)